thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV/2k87/README.md

-# Base folder 2k87
+# PDB 2k87

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nsp3

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+The NMR structure of a globular domain of residues 1071 to 1178 within the previously annotated nucleic acid-binding region (NAB) of nsp3.
+This domain has been shown to bind ssRNA and to unwind dsDNA.
+This is the only structure of NAB to date.

+## Basefolder

-2k87.pdb and 2k87.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2k87.pdb and 2k87.cif - the coordinates of the threedimensional molecular model